tardate/LittleCodingKata/pascal/free_pascal/README.md

 # #194 Free Pascal

-Installing and running the Free Pascal compiler on MacOS.
+Installing and running the Free Pascal compiler on macOS.

 ## Notes